CodaGott/golang/functions/AdvancedFuntions.md

         do some action.
     }()

 The function above have been called immediately after declaration.
+It's called literal function, you can't make this type of function outside the main function as functions outside main needs a way to be identified "name".